 Please email Karyn Barnes-Pownall, our Enrolment Officer – firstname.lastname@example.org – who will be able to help you through the process.

-From 2018 we will adopt cohort entry.
+To determine when your child starts school we use cohort entry.
 This means that children who have their fifth birthday between the start and mid term date begin school at the start of term.
 Children who have a fifth birthday after the mid term date are able to begin school at the start of the following term.

 Stanley Bay School Zone

 Enrolments at Stanley Bay School are subject to an enrolment scheme.

 All students who live within the home zone shown on the Stanley Bay School zone map are entitled to enrol at the school.

 - both sides of Victoria Road and all roads on the western side of Victoria Road towards Stanley Point